 The IRS does not prescribe a specific format, but they want contemporaneous records — logs created at or near the time the work was done, not reconstructed months later.
 Your documentation should include:

 A spreadsheet works.
-A dedicated tool like Valzotra works better — it timestamps entries automatically, categorizes activity types, and produces audit-ready exports.
+A dedicated tool like ArrivHQ works better — it timestamps entries automatically, categorizes activity types, and produces audit-ready exports.

 The audit reality